beeware/rubicon-objc/docs/how-to/memory-management.rst

 call ``retain``.
 Rubicon Objet-C will then insert a ``release`` call when the Python variable that corresponds to the Objective-C instance is deallocated.

-You will only need to pay attention to reference counting is in case of **weak references**.
+You will only need to pay attention to reference counting in case of **weak references**.
 In Objective-C, creating a **weak reference** means that the reference count of the object is not incremented and the object will still be deallocated when no strong references remain.
 Any weak references to the object